gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Test cases

 - Can apply the `java`, `cpp-exe` and `cpp-lib` plugins together, as shown in the example above.
+- For a build that uses the `cpp-exe` plugin:
+    - Can run `gradle mainExecutable` to build the main executable.
+    - Can run `gradle installMainExecutable` to build the main executable.
+- For a build that uses the `cpp-lib` plugin:
+    - Can run `gradle mainSharedLibrary` to build the main shared library.

 # Story: Separate C++ compilation and linking of binaries